Pietas

 “A dream?
 What was it about?”
 Pompey kissed the crown of Cornelia’s head.

 “That cannot be it,” he said, staring at the compact twelve-man boat.
 “It’s barely a dinghy.”
-Looking up, Sextus noticed that Cornelia had stiffened.
+At his side, Sextus noticed Cornelia stiffen as she took in the boat and its occupants.
 She took a step backwards, hugging Pompey’s arm tightly.

-“We are here to speak with Pompey the Great,” the first man shouted in Greek.
+“We seek Pompey Magnus,” the Alexandrian shouted in Greek.
 “Is he aboard?”

 “Who wants to know?”
 Sextus shouted back before his father could intervene.

 “I am Achillas, Lord Commander of his Majesty, Ptolemy XIII Philopator’s forces.
-I come to invite him to meet the king.
 His Majesty is in Pelusium and wishes to receive the great general directly.
-My companion,” Achillas turned to the man in Roman armour, “may be known to you – this is Lucius Septimius.
+My companion,” Achillas nodded to the centurion, “may be known to you – this is Lucius Septimius.
 I believe he served under you some years back?”

 “Imperator, it is an honour.”
 The second man bowed to Pompey.
-Lucius Septimius was of stocky build, with a face weathered and brown, like old leather left in the sun.
+Lucius Septimius was a stocky man, with a brown weathered face like old leather left in the sun.
 His hand rested on the pommel of his sword as he spoke.
+Sextus heard Menas curse.
+The captain’s face was shadowed, his focus fixed on Septimius.

 “Lucius.
 Well met.
 It has been some time since we were hunting pirates in Illyricum,” Pompey said, tacking on the politician’s grin Sextus knew so well.